backdrop-contrib/job_scheduler/readme.md

 KNOWN ISSUES
 ---------------------

-This module usually only works in support of Feeds module.
+This module has undergone the usual porting to Backdrop, but I am only aware of its usefulness as an API in support of Feeds module.

-Feeds module does not work in Backdrop yet because it depended on CTools in Drupal 7 and parts of CTools are in Backdrop core but I am not sure which parts and how to access them.
+Feeds module does not work in Backdrop yet because it depended on CTools in Drupal 7 and parts of CTools are in Backdrop core and I am not sure which parts and how to access them yet.

 SPECIAL THANKS
 --------------